 We hold these truths to be self-evident that all men are created equal.

-I have a dream that one day on the Red Hills of Jordan, the sons of former slaves and the sons of former slave owners will be able to sit down together at the table of brotherhood.
+I have a dream that one day on the Red Hills of Georgia, the sons of former slaves and the sons of former slave owners will be able to sit down together at the table of brotherhood.

 I have a dream today.

-One day, right now in Alabama, little black boys and black girls will be able to join hands with little white boys and white girls as sisters and brothers.
+I have a dream that one day, down in Alabama, with its vicious racists, with its governor having his lips dripping with the words of interposition and nullification, one day right there in Alabama, little black boys and black girls will be able to join hands with little white boys and white girls as sisters and brothers.

 I have a dream today.